 - Mix dry ingredients: In a large bowl mix all the dry ingredients, flour, cocoa powder, baking powder, baking soda, salt and cinnamon.

-- Mix wet ingredients: In another bowl whisk the egg, applesauce, yogurt and brown sugar together.
+- Mix wet ingredients: In another bowl whisk the egg, melted butter and brown sugar together.
 Stir in the zucchini.

 - Combine wet and dry: Pour the wet ingredients over the dry ingredients and mix until well combined.
 Fold in the chocolate chips until they are evenly dispersed in the batter.

 - Bake: Pour the batter in the loaf pan, transfer loaf pan to the oven and bake for 35 to 45 minutes, or until a toothpick comes out clean.